-For Wednesday or Thursday: GSSM, Chapter 16, "Gaining from International Trade"; also do online reading and short paper assignment on Frederic Bastiat's "A Petition."
+For the week’s second class meeting: GSSM, Chapter 16, "Gaining from International Trade"; also do online reading and short paper assignment on Frederic Bastiat's "A Petition."

 Do online readings on Glenn Garvin's "View From the Garment Factory" and Russell Roberts’s “Does Trade Exploit the Poorest of the Poor?”
 There will be a final exam question on these articles.
 Also watch on YouTube “Is Your iPod Unpatriotic?”

-For Wednesday for Monday-Wednesday section 101 only: GSSM, Special Topic 3, "The Economics of Social Security"
+GSSM, Special Topic 2, "The Economics of Social Security"